catarinalf/catarinalf.github.io/README.md

-# catarinalf.github.io
+# My portfolio

-This repository contains the source code and content for [catarinalf.github.io](https://catarinalf.github.io), a personal website showcasing my portfolio and other projects.
+This repository contains the source code and content for [catarinalf.github.io](https://catarinalf.github.io), my personal website showcasing my portfolio and other projects.

 ## Usage